 Answer: Slowly Cut Down & They Will Adapt

 We had to do the same thing many years ago.
 I felt terrible leaving all my little friends who I felt with some we had built a relationship.

 It may sound strange to some but the hummingbirds, chickadees, and nuthatches would land on us when we sat out on the deck.
 It was truly wonderful!

 If you live near other houses where other people are feeding wild birds, then your feathered visitors are already using those other food sources.

-Wild birds have a routine which you have probably noticed already.
+Wild birds have a routine that you have probably noticed already.

 If this is the case in your situation then the birds will gradually stop coming to your house on their routine when the food is no longer available.

-Even if you do not have close enough neighbours to be on your wild bird daily travels they will have natural sources that they visit regularly.
+Even if you do not have close enough neighbors to be on your wild bird daily travel they will have natural sources that they visit regularly.